 Small generators are essential for boosting grid capacity and easing some of the most severe shortages during the busiest summer months.
-The overall output of all diesel generators in 2018 was 6 GW [24].
+The overall output of all diesel generators in 2018 was 6 GW [27].
 Important for the individual to paying customers are supplied by the about two-thirds of the total that are privately funded and designated to as community producers.

-Towards long term sustainable electricity
+Towards sustainable energy

 There are many options for the future of Iraq electrical supply.
 The most economical, reliable, and sustainable route calls for reducing network losses by at least 55%, boosting regional interconnectivity, using captured gas in effective energy plants, and increasing the percentage of renewable energy sources in the mix of energy sources.
 Long-term solutions to the electricity sector problems are readily accessible.
 Distribution and transmission networks should indeed be completely modernised and expanded as part of comprehensive programmes to handle present difficulties, take changing demands into account, and establish the foundation for the future.

-While meeting expanding demand will continue to be a problem, implementing proactive measures now might put Iraq power sector on a new course that would benefit consumers, the administration, and the Iraqi industry as a whole.
+While meeting expanding demand will continue to be a problem, implementing proactive measures now might put country power sector on a new course that would benefit consumers, the administration, and the country industry as a whole.
 The expected rise in power usage from 81 TWh in 2025 to around 160 TWh in 2030.
 The amount of power produced domestically, imported, and locally would need to quadruple for a total supply of more than 260 TWh if the existing structure of the electrical supply were maintained as shown in figure 3.
-If technical losses remained at 45%, more than 95 TWh, more than the total amount of power used today would be lost before it reached customers [25].
-With more petroleum generated, oil product demand would increase from around 300 thousand barrels/day in 2025 to over 500 thousand barrels/day [25].
+If technical losses remained at 45%, more than 95 TWh, more than the total amount of power used today would be lost before it reached customers [28].
+With more petroleum generated, oil product demand would increase from around 300 thousand barrels/day in 2025 to over 500 thousand barrels/day [28].
 The amount of gas used for electricity production would rise to 36 billion cubic metres by 2030.
 Even maintaining the current structure of the power supply should not be taken for granted, since doing so would require more than three times the amount of money invested in the power industry in the past.

 Figure 3.
-Steps towards supply sustainable electricity system in Iraq by 2030 [25].
+Steps towards supply sustainable electricity system in Iraq by 2030 [28].